 |6||2 seminars in Classical art & archaeology (CLA 5799r)|

 |10||Additional elective coursework in the department, one of which must be a fourth-semester level language course|

 |0||Comprehensive Exams (CLA 8961r)|

 Ancient Language Requirements

-M.A. students in Classical Archaeology must pass a fourth-semester level course in either Greek or Latin (usually LNW 5932 or GRW 5909), or show comparable proficiency, and demonstrate the equivalent of one year's study in the other ancient language.
+M.A. students in Classical Archaeology must pass a fourth-semester level course in either Greek or Latin (usually LNW 5932 or GRW 5909), or show comparable proficiency through transcripts and diagnostic exams, and demonstrate the equivalent of one year’s study in the other ancient language.
 These language requirements should be regarded as minimum expectations: students are urged to continue study in both languages throughout their graduate career.
-LNW 5932 and GRW 5909, while they count toward fulfilling the language requirement for the Archaeology MA, do not normally count as hours toward the fulfillment of the degree.
+LNW 5932 and GRW 5909, while they count toward fulfilling the language requirement for the Archaeology M.A., do not normally count as hours toward the fulfillment of the degree.